fabschurt/silex-provider-captcha/README.md

 composer require fabschurt/silex-provider-captcha:^1.0@dev
 ```

-If you want to use the provider’s full functionality (form type and template),
+If you want to use the provider’s full functionality (form type and widget), you
-you will need to register some core Silex providers, and before that, you will
+will need to register some core Silex providers, and before that, you will have
-have to require their dependencies with Composer too&nbsp;:
+to require their dependencies with Composer too&nbsp;:

 ```bash
 composer require symfony/config:^2.8|^3.0